 Canopy works to incorporate a combination of activities, opportunities, and supports throughout each participant’s programming.
 This may include participation in community engagement outings, life skills opportunities, vocational readiness activities, leisure or recreational skill development including music therapy, media integration, and movement based sessions.
 Ages 22 and up.

 ISBE approved facility is a fully accredited program for children with Autism Spectrum Disorder (ASD), Cognitive Disability (CD), and other Developmental Disabilities (DD).
 Provides services which accommodate the individual needs of each student to promote maximum learning.
 A variety of empirically based procedures are used including, Behavior Analysis, Precision Teaching, Direct Instruction, and many other interventions.
 The Chicago Autism Academy accepts students from many school districts across Northeastern Illinois.

 Provides interdisciplinary pediatric therapy and support for the whole child, and your whole family.
 Services include: Early Intervention, Feeding therapy, Speech Therapy, Physical Therapy, Occupational Therapy and Counseling.
 Additional autism services include ABA, DIR/Floortime, assistive technology clinics, adaptive swim lessons, care management, diagnostic evaluations, social skills groups, residential day camp and parent training.
 Therapeutic day school programming available for children ages 5-21.

 Autism services include screening and diagnostics (ages 3-12), parent training, individual therapy, parent support groups, and resource support.
-Therapeutic day school programming available children ages 5-21.
+Therapeutic day school programming available for children ages 5-21.

 619 E Franklin Ave Naperville, IL 60540